 A one day project through Anchorage School District's "Northern Journeys" program.
 Three hours of work time, Dawn Wilcox's second grade students completing a four by eight foot project about the four seasons in Alaska

 Linda Lyons, my wife and creative partner, and I have wanted to set up a regular art camp for some time; this will be the first of many more to come for ages 7-11.
 Linda concentrated on painting and drawing: plants, birds and the Alaskan coastal landscape.
 I had the children make animal masks and then a painting - their animal's habitat - to wear.
-Becky Kendall of Momentum Dance Company worked with the students on movement relating to their critter.
+Becky Kendall of Momentum Dance Collective worked with the students on movement relating to their critter.

 Our thanks to Candace Blas and Cook Inlet Housing Authority for helping facilitate this and for using the Church of Love to do so.
 [Photos by Linda Infante Lyons, Tasha Pineda and Lee Post.]

 A two-week residency at one of Alaska's Russian-speaking "Old Believer" villages.
 Great students, fantastic staff and a badly pot-holed road, well, logging track, in.
 Subject-matter was the local environment and marine life.
 Some of the artwork was displayed just after the residency at Homer's Bunnell Street Art Center.
 My thanks to Asia Freeman and the Bunnell for running and funding this experience for me.

 An old style metal lunch box - Linda and I painted one each - included in an auction at the Anchorage Museum at Rasmuson Center to raise funds for a children's lunch program with the Anchorage School District.